Readers Question: what are the pros and cons of price control?

 The disadvantage is that it will lead to lower supply.
 There will also be a shortage, demand will exceed supply; this leads to waiting lists and the emergence of black markets as people try to overcome the shortage of the good and pay well above market price.

-- For example, during the second world war, price of goods was fixed and good rationed.
+- Food.
+During the second world war, price of goods was fixed and good rationed.
 However, this encouraged people to sell on the black market through inflated prices.

 Minimum prices are used to give producers a higher income.
 They are used to increase the income of farmers producing goods.